Jhansi State: 1804–1853

 In 1804 British protection was promised to the Maratha subedar, Rao Shiv Rao Hari Bhau resulting in his de facto independence of the Peshwas of Pune.
 He assumed the title of Rao of Jhansi in the year 1804.
 He became the first Rao of Jhansi, the area of which extended over 4,059 km2.

 Later a treaty of 1818 between the Peshwa Baji Rao II and the British East India Company meant that legally also Peshwa no longer claimed his rights in Bundelkhand.

 After the death of Shiv Rao in 1814, his grandson Ramchandra Rao was made successor and a second treaty was made by him with the British on 18 November 1817 for hereditary rulers of the territory.
 He was given title of Maharajadhiraj in 1832 by British.
 Ramchandra Rao died in 1835.

-After his death, Raghunath Rao III was made his successor and the same year he was favored with the title "Maharajahdhiraj Fidvi Badshah Jamjah Inglistan" (Great King Faithful to Great Britain).
+After his death, Raghunath Rao III was made his successor and the same year he was favoured with the title "Maharajahdhiraj Fidvi Badshah Jamjah Inglistan" (Great King Faithful to Great Britain).
 Raghunath Rao III was so incapable and dissolute that the administration of the State was taken over by British.
 On his death in 1838 the British rulers accepted Gangadhar Rao his brother as the Raja of Jhansi in 1843.

 Raja Gangadhar Rao was married to Laxmi Bai, and he adopted a child called Anand Rao, the son of his cousin, who was renamed Damodar Rao, on the day before he died.
 The adoption was in the presence of the British political officer who was given a letter from the raja requesting that the child should be treated with kindness and that the government of Jhansi should be given to his widow for her lifetime.
 After the death of the raja in November 1853 because Damodar Rao was adopted, the British East India Company, under Governor-General Lord Dalhousie, applied the Doctrine of Lapse, rejecting Damodar Rao's claim to the throne and annexing the state to its territories.

 The Jhansi state and the Jalaun and Chanderi districts were then formed into a superintendency.
 In March 1854, Lakshmibai was given a pension of Rs.
 60,000 and ordered to leave the palace and the fort.
 Rani Lakshmibai, the widow of the Raja, petitioned the Governor General and then the British government that Damodar Rao's claim to the throne should be recognized, however, this petition was rejected.

 Khaniadhana became an independent princely state after lapse of Jhansi.